Deploying MongoDB Across Multiple Kubernetes Clusters With MongoDBMulti

 We need to set up a master Kubernetes cluster to host the MongoDB Enterprise Multi-Cluster Kubernetes Operator and the Ops Manager.
-You will need to create a the instructions in of this series.
+You will need to create a GKE Kubernetes cluster by following the instructions in Part 1 of this series.
 Then, we should install the MongoDB Multi-Cluster Kubernetes Operator in the

 After master cluster creation and configuration, we need three additional GKE clusters, distributed across three different regions:

 us-east1.
 Those clusters will host MongoDB replica set members.

 The clusters have been created, and we need to obtain the credentials for them.

 After successfully creating the Kubernetes master and MongoDB replica set clusters, installing the Ops Manager and all required software on it, we can check them using

 You should see all your Kubernetes clusters listed here.
 Make sure that you only have the clusters you just created and remove any other unnecessary clusters using